 I must have fallen asleep because the next thing I knew, I can hear the birds outside and see the light behind the curtains.

-house out of wood, on stilts and live in the deep forest, just you and I; remember?
+Remember when you said we were going to go away, where no one could find us?
+We were going to find our own place somewhere.
+We could build a house out of wood, on stilts and live in the deep forest, just you and I; remember?
 We could go where the butterflies are as big as dinner plates and the light changes everything.
 No?
 I never said it although I have thought about it often.

 To hear you on the telephone after that night, Rachel, was more than I could stand.
 I felt removed from you, for the first time.
 Detached; like a painting is from a subject.
 There I was, at seventeen, sat in the dark at the bottom of the stairs in the old house, trying to fit a life spans worth of words into a few hours we had left.
 And I was speechless.